 The only physical appearance of the man, from whom the order of Melchizedek is named, takes place in the lifetime of Abram (Abraham).
 In his early eighties (see Genesis 12:4), Abram is forced to muster up a small army of his trained servants.
-He does this to rescue Lot (a close relative) from a four-king alliance that has taken him and many others as prisoners (Genesis 14:1 - 14).
-Abram is victorious in battle against this confederation and frees Lot.
-It is after his stunning military victory that he meets the priest.
+He does this to rescue Lot from a four-king alliance that has taken him and many others as prisoners (Genesis 14:1 - 14).

 And Melchizedek the King of Salem brought forth bread and wine.
 And He was the Priest of the Most High God.
 And He blessed him, and said, 'Blessed be Abram of the Most High God . . .
-And he (Abram) gave Him tithes of all (Genesis 14:18 - 20, HBFV)
+And he (Abram) gave Him tithes of all (Genesis 14:18 - 20, HBFV).

 What can we learn about Melchizedek from this brief account?
 His name, in Hebrew, means someone who is the King of Right or Righteousness (Strong's Concordance #H4442), a fact later confirmed (Hebrews 7:2).
 He possesses the title "King of Salem" which, given that Salem means "peace" (Brown-Driver-Briggs Hebrew Definitions, #H8004), is synonymous with "King of Peace" (Hebrews 7:2).
 Salem is also an early name for the city of Jerusalem.